-As expected, among the educated women, the highest rate of C-section has occurred among secondary completed or higher educated women.
+The findings of our study also confirmed that among the educated women, the highest rate of C-section has occurred among secondary completed or higher educated women.
 We also observed that lower risk of diseases occurred for C-section babies than children born by vaginal delivery in all other education levels of mother compared to this group.
 Since education is directly related to the autonomy of women, they are economically more solvent and mostly living in urban areas, may decide to give birth through a C-section.
 However, some studies reported no visible link between women's preference for C-section and their level of education (Angeja et al., 2006; Chu, Tai, Hsu, Yeh, & Chien, 2010).

 By wealth status, health care facilities were higher for the richest family than the middle and poorer family.
 Rates of C-section were also higher among the richest family compared to those belonging to the poorest or poorer families (Shahabuddin, Delvaux, Utz, Bardaji, & De Brouwere, 2016).
 This might be a reason for the high risk of diseases in the richest group in our study.
-However, economic anxiety is strongly associated with malnutrition of children, poor mental development and weak of the immune system, so it can increase the vulnerability to infectious diseases.
-Children from financially well-off families may enjoy a healthier and safer lifestyle, with greater access to health-promoting conditions compared to poorer families in later life (Yaya & Bishwajit, 2019).In conclusion, although the C-section babies were at increased risk of getting a disease, we did not identify any significant causal association between the type of delivery and the childhood diseases in some models. .
+However, economic anxiety is strongly associated with malnutrition of children, poor mental development and weakness of the immune system, so it can increase the vulnerability to infectious diseases.
+Children from financially well-off families may enjoy a healthier and safer lifestyle, with greater access to health-promoting conditions compared to poorer families in later life (Yaya & Bishwajit, 2019).

 Conclusion

+Recommendations:

-In conclusion, although tbabies were atof , we did not identify any significant causal association between the type of delivery and the childhood diseases in some models An increase in the rates of cesarean section delivery is a burden on the health system and childhood diseases.
+[An increase in the rates of cesarean section delivery is a burden on the health system and childhood diseases.
 Unnecessary cesarean delivery can also be a stress on the family and can complicate maternal and child health.
 Thus, the decision to perform a C-section delivery must be carefully chosen and not aimed at profit.

 To reduce unnecessary C-sections and encourage vaginal birth, various strategies must be taken, such as the implementation of standardized protocols, requests of a second medical opinion prior to surgery, improving maternal empowerment during pregnancy and delivery, maternal and medical collaboration on birth plans.
 The use of partographs is important in emergency obstetric care, in addition, training of hospital staff, health officers, midwives, and health extension workers, as well as the decision to adopt a neonatal resuscitation skill and C-section, are critical.
 Nurses and midwives should explain carefully the benefits and the possible risks/complications associated with C-section to clients at the antenatal clinic.
 Prior to delivery, all available birthing procedures and its merit and demerit should be explained to the pregnant women during ANC period.
 Further studies are needed to enrich our knowledge on the negative impact of C-section delivery and its association with the development of childhood disease, the incidence of the chronic immune system and metabolic disorders in developing countries including Bangladesh.
-However, we recommend increasing public awareness of the negative impact of unnecessary cesarean delivery in Bangladesh.
+However, we recommend increasing public awareness of the negative impact of unnecessary cesarean delivery in Bangladesh.]

 References

 Ajslev, T. A., Andersen, C. S., Gamborg, M., Sørensen, T. I. A., & Jess, T. (2011).
 Childhood overweight after establishment of the gut microbiota: The role of delivery mode, pre-pregnancy weight and early administration of antibiotics.
 International Journal of Obesity, 35(4), 522–529. https://doi.org/10.1038/ijo.2011.27